 11.6 Any party claiming Force Majeure (the “Claiming Party”) as an excuse for performance shall

 provide the other party (the Non-claiming Party”) a good faith estimate of the duration of the Force Majeure.
-Sales or purchases to this Contract and affected by a claim of Force Majeure may be terminated by the Non-claiming Party if such event continues for a period of thirty (30) continuous days.

 N. The following paragraph replaces Section 12: